-A sample of schools is selected to take the statutory NRT, in the spring term each year.
-To reflect the importance of the test and to ensure high participation rates, the government introduced legislation that requires the participation of most schools.
 For maintained schools, this obligation is placed on the school directly through legislation.
 For academies and free schools, it is a requirement of your funding agreement to comply with The Education (National Curriculum) (Key Stage 4 Assessment Arrangements) (England) Order 2016 and the relevant guidance as they apply to maintained schools, to ensure that students at the school take part in assessments, and in teacher assessments of students’ performance.
 These supplementary provisions, approved by the Secretary of State, form that guidance.

 Headteachers are required to provide NFER with the number of students in year 11 who will be aged 16 by 31 August in the calendar year in which the test will be sat; and who will be entered for either or both of GCSE English language and GCSE maths.
-(Note: students are not eligible to take and NRT if they are only entered for the International GCSE, sometimes referred to as a level1/level 2 certificate, in that subject.)
+(Note: students are not eligible to take a NRT if they are only entered for the International GCSE, sometimes referred to as a level1/level 2 certificate, in that subject.)

-NFER will ask for a list of all these students comprising forename and surname, gender, date of birth and subjects eligible for.
+NFER will ask for a list of all these students comprising forename and surname, sex, date of birth and subjects eligible for.
 From this list, NFER will randomly sample up to 30 students to sit the English test and a separate group of up to 30 students to sit the maths test.
 Students will only be selected to take the test if they are entered for the GCSE in that subject.
 Please note that 30 students is the upper limit of the number of students NFER will sample for each subject; there is no lower limit.
 Instructions on how to access a list of the students selected to take the test and the subject they have been allocated will be provided to your school in January each year.
 Each student will be assigned to either the English or maths test; no student will take both subjects.

 All selected students are required to take the test in order to avoid bias in the sample.
 The legislation passed by the government allows the test provider to specify reasons for which the headteacher may decide under article 3(6) that a pupil should not take an NRT.

-One or two representatives from NFER will visit a school a to administer the test.
+One or two representatives from NFER will visit a school to administer the test.
 All of NFER’s test administrators are qualified teachers and have enhanced DBS checks.
 One of NFER’s administrators will contact your school before they visit to arrange the time of day for the testing to take place and to confirm all arrangements.
 They will bring all the materials required for testing along with them on the day and they will take away with them the completed tests for NFER to mark.
 Please arrange for a teacher or another member of school staff also to be present throughout the session.

 The security of the test materials is paramount.
 The NFER administrator is responsible for the security and confidentiality of the test materials.
 No photocopies of the test may be made by anyone.
 Test materials must not be taken out of the room during the administration of the test.
 All teachers or other adults who are present in the test room (for example those providing support with access arrangements) will be required to sign a statement of confidentiality, declaring that the content of the test will not be discussed with any other person.